University of the Ozarks: Campus

-Boreham Business Building

-The Boreham Business Building was built in 1996.

-Harvey and Bernice Jones Learning Center

-The Harvey and Bernice Jones Learning Center was originally built in 1988.

-Mabee Administration Building

-The Mabee Administration Building was built in 1963.
-It was originally known the Dobson Library prior to 1996.

-Mabee Gymnasium

-The Mabee Gymnasium was originally built in 1958 and was extended in 1972.
+MacLean Hall

+MacLean Hall is a residence hall that is home to up 221 residents (sophomores, juniors, and seniors).
+It was constructed in 1927 and underwent a $10 million renovation in 2019 that included a fire sprinkler system, new central heat and air systems, an elevator, and new mechanical, electrical and plumbing components as well as additional common areas and laundry facilities.
+In 2017, MacLean Hall was added to the National Register of Historic Places.

 Munger-Wilson Memorial Chapel

 One of the main landmarks of the university is the Raymond Munger Memorial Chapel, erected in 1933.
 The chapel was built with one of the single largest donations ever received by the college at the time, a $75,000 gift from Miss Jesse Munger of Plainfield, N.J.
 Munger donated the money to build the chapel in memory of her father, Raymond Munger, a New York businessman who was known for his interest in religion and education.
 College students were paid to provide much of the labor for excavation, laying of the foundation and hauling of materials.
 Munger Chapel, which is listed in the National Register of Historic Places, was designed by architect A.O.
-Clark of Rogers, Ark.
+Clark of Rogers, Arkansas.
 Built of limestone trimmed with Nu-Carth stone, it is of Gothic design and follows general plans used in large cathedrals.
 The stained glass windows were designed and installed by The Willet Studios of Philadelphia.
 The university holds weekly services for the campus community in the chapel.
 It is also a popular wedding venue.
 The university celebrated the 75th anniversary of the chapel during a special ceremony during the 2008 Alumni Weekend.

 In 2014, the Raymond Munger Memorial Chapel at University of the Ozarks received a $2 million gift from Frances E. Wilson of Tulsa, Oklahoma, for a variety of renovations and improvements that would proceed until December 2015.
 The university's board of trustees formally accepted the gift at its Spring Board Meeting on April 26, 2014.
 Wilson made the gift to the university in memory of her late husband, Thomas D. Wilson.
 In accepting the gift, the board unanimously voted to express its appreciation to Wilson by renaming the building Munger-Wilson Memorial Chapel.
 The sanctuary and exterior of the Chapel underwent a great deal of restoration and replacement of structural elements to preserve the historic look and spiritual feel of what is an iconic landmark in this area.

-Robson Library

-The Robson Library, named after Leland & Hazel Robson, was built in 1996 as a replacement for the Dobson Library, now known as the Mabee Administration Building.

-Seay Student Center

-The Seay Student Center was built in 1966 and was renovated in 1996, 2011, and 2021.